 - A skin biopsy where a small sample of skin cells is taken from a lump or bump for further analysis in a lab

 - A blood test to check for infections or certain nutrient deficiencies

-This will determinte the cause and best treatment to resolve your pets skin problem.
+This will determine the cause and the best treatment to resolve your pets skin problem.

 How do I know if my pet has a skin disorder?

 There are a number of signs that your pet may be suffering from a skin condition.